MicrosoftDocs/dynamics365smb-docs/business-central/ui-bookmarks.md

 ms.author: sgroespe

 ---
-# Add a page action to your Role Center
+# Add a Page Action to Your Role Center
 Using the new bookmark icon, you can add an action link to any page from the navigation menu of your Role Center.
 You add the bookmark from the target page, meaning the page that you want the action on the Role Center to open.

 The bookmark icon is shown in the top right corner of all pages and also in the **Tell Me** window where you can efficiently bookmark multiple pages.